Big Brother Brasil 12: Future appearances

 In 2013, Yuri Fernandes returned to compete in Big Brother Brasil 13, he finished in 13th place.

 In 2015, Kelly Medeiros appeared in A Quinta from Portugal, she won the competition.

 In 2017, Yuri Fernandes and Monique Amin appeared in A Fazenda 9, where they placed 6th and 7th respectively.

+In 2026, Jonas Sulzbach returned in Big Brother Brasil 26, he finished the competition in 12th place.